albusdemens/albusdemens.github.io/about.md

 title: About me
 permalink: /about/
 ---
-I am a physics PhD specialized in developing software for image processing and data analysis applications.
+I am a physicist specialized in developing software for image processing and data analysis applications.
 I worked in different research fields, including biophysics, characterization of nano-scale structures, X-ray imaging, neutron imaging and materials science.
+I am currently a postdoc at the Technical University of Denmark, developing code to visualize in 3D the data from the [dark-field X-ray microscope][link-dfxrm].

 Looking for more?
 Here's my [CV][link-cv]!